mistic/static-fs/README.md

 **Returns**

-A an `array of strings` containing the paths of each file that was added into this static filesystem instance.
+A an `array of strings` containing the paths of each file and base folder that was added into this static filesystem instance.

 ## Known Limitations